JimDesu/basis-lang/spec.md

 Objects are nominally typed: two `.object` declarations with identical field structure produce two distinct types.

+**Field access.** An object's fields are reached through the scope operator `::` (§9.6).
+The named form `object :: fieldName` selects the field by name; the positional form `object :: N` selects the Nth field by 1-based **declaration order**.
+Because object layout is implementation-determined (the language does not commit to a particular field-layout strategy for objects, per the discussion above), positional access is by declared order rather than by byte offset; `obj :: 1` is always the first field as the type was declared, irrespective of how the implementation chose to lay out the storage.
+Out-of-range positional indices and unknown field names are static errors.
+(Objects have no `.inline` modifier, per the grammar in Appendix B, so the inline-promotion rule from records does not apply.)

 **Object lifetime ceiling.** The frame in which an object's storage is introduced is the object's lifetime ceiling: no mechanism in the language allows an object to outlive the frame that introduced it, except via transitive containment in another object whose ceiling is already higher.
 The type-side rule recorded here is that an object's *type* does not entail its lifetime — object types are first-class types — but every object *value* is bound to an introducing frame.
 The frame-ownership lens (§1.5) makes the rule concrete: an object lives in a frame's storage; a `^Object` parameter passed downward gives a callee access to it, but the callee does not become the owner.
 A writeable `^Object` parameter lets the callee swap which object the caller-owned slot points at, but the new object is allocated into the *caller's* frame on successful copy-restore.
 The lifetime ceiling is whichever frame ends up holding the slot at the binding moment.

 **Frame-exit hooks via `@` and `@!` (§3.13) are tied to the frame slot, not to the object's identity transitively.** An `@` or `@!` block registered against a frame's body runs when *that frame's slot* retires, regardless of the type of the value the block references.
 An object embedded as a field of another aggregate — a field of another object, or transported via an unusual containment — does not participate in any implicit per-type cleanup mechanism, because the language has no such mechanism: `@` and `@!` are block markers only (§3.13), and the user writes them at the registration site they want.
 The discipline is **frame-lifetime-tied, not object-lifetime-tied**, which is more restrictive than C++'s destructor mechanism and is intentionally so: the language's at-stack mechanism is the single carve-out from the no-hidden-control-flow principle, and the explicit-registration rule keeps the carve-out narrow.